nikunjsanghai/Introduction_to_Programming_Cplusplus/Week7/Practice_Problems.md

 ```

 ### Question 2
-Question 1:a) Write a program to ask the user for an vector size input (say n).
+a) Write a program to ask the user for an vector size input (say n).
 Write a loop to take n inputs from the user.
 Check whether the number in the loop is a palindrome number or not.
 If it is a palindrome number store it in a seperate vector and print the new vector out.

 ```
 Part a)